 I replied, ‘Of course, Frank, absolutely.
 And by what surname would you like to be known?’

 John (now Frank) stood there for a moment, uncharacteristically indecisive.
 He was perhaps weighing up whether I had been trying to be witty or just unpleasant.
 He left the room without saying anything else, so I think unpleasant won out.
 But he never burdened me again with his frank views.

 There is, I think, a particular streak in some university circles that makes people feel there is something honourable or even noble in ‘speaking the truth’ in circumstances where ‘the truth’ is largely designed to hurt or offend.
 I am neither suggesting that this is widespread nor arguing that deception or dishonesty is better, but I do sometimes wonder at the apparent indifference we see in some people as to the effect they have on others.
 The view that intellectual integrity somehow justifies or even requires points to be made in an unkind way is not really anything better than an excuse for bullying.

 I should emphasise that I am not saying that all academic discourse is personally mean; in fact, I am grateful for a spirit of community and solidarity which mostly characterizes the places where I have worked.
 But it is worth saying that there is nothing intellectually or personally weak in showing concern and kindness, even (and maybe especially) where we disagree; and maybe it would be good every now and again to remind ourselves of that, and to behave accordingly.
 No matter how intellectually powerful you think your argument may be, there is no need to express it in a personally rude manner.
-Ever.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+Ever.university comment below, or link to this permanent URL from your own site.